Kielbasa: Hungary

 Kolbász is the Hungarian word for sausage.
 Hungarian cuisine produces a vast number of types of sausages.
 The most common smoked Hungarian sausages are Gyulai Kolbász, Csabai Kolbász, Csemege Kolbász, Házi Kolbász, Cserkész Kolbász, lightly smoked, like Debreceni Kolbász (or Debreciner) and Lecsókolbász, a spicy sausage made specifically for serving as part of the dish Lecsó, a vegetable stew with peppers and tomatoes.
 Hungarian boiled sausage types are called "hurka": either liver sausage, "májas", or blood sausage, "véres".
-The main ingredient is liver and rice, or blood and rice.
+The main ingredient is liver and rice, or meat and rice.
 Salt, pepper, and spices are optionally added.
 Butter is not.

 Slovenia

 The kranjska klobasa "Carniolan sausage" closely resembling the Polish kiełbasa wiejska is the best known Slovenian sausage.